ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker CE Inside Install Script

     This prepares your default WSL2 Ubuntu distro and doesn’t require Docker Desktop, and you can run the script multiple times without breaking anything.

-    !!!warning "Not compatible with PowerShell 7!"
-        The provided PowerShell script can do most of the work for you, but you’ll need to use the built-in PowerShell v5 and not the newer v7.
-You can, however, [manually walk through the steps](#wsl2docker-desktop-manual-installation) instead.

     In all cases: